Cultivate your potential.

 - Enhanced competitiveness for scholarships and acceptance to four-year institutions.

-- A free* class for every honors course you successfully complete!
+- A free* class for every honors-level course you successfully complete!

 - Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles on campus.